 7. Egyptian Mau

-The Egyptian Mau are gorgeous and glamourous cats.
+Egyptian Mau are gorgeous and glamourous cats.
 Generally speaking, these cats are even-tempered, intelligent, and obedient.
 If you prefer the loyalty of a dog but are more of a cat person, this could be the one for you.
 They have a dog-like personality, in that they are affectionate, friendly, and trainable.
-Having high intelligence means that they tend to lash out when they are bored.
+But having high intelligence means that they tend to lash out when they are bored.

 8. American Wirehair